Did you know? Your serviced office broadband is doing you a disservice

 You may find that the free broadband actually costs you several weeks productivity while you wait for a connection that can deliver the performance and reliability you need.
 Leased line broadband has a lead time of 90 days; can you afford to be without good broadband for three months?

-Recognising the importance of the Internet to British business, the government has launched a broadband subsidy program for SMEs based in 14 “SuperConnected” cities including Birmingham.
-Delivered in the form a voucher, the Super Connected Cities program gives SMEs up to £3000 towards purchasing a business-grade, super-fast broadband connection for their office.
+Recognising the importance of the Internet to British business, the government has launched a broadband subsidy program for small businesses and local communities that can be used to contribute to the installation costs.
+Delivered in the form a voucher, businesses can claim up to £2,500 against the installation costs of the broadband connection.

-The Super Connected Cities initiative is intended to deliver the connectivity and bandwidth that SMEs need to compete in the global marketplace.
-And by subsidising initial uptake, the British government hopes to eventually improve infrastructure provisions across the entire country.
+The Gigabit initiative is intended to increase full fibre coverage across the UK.
+And by subsidising the installation cost of installing fibre broadband, the British government hopes to eventually improve infrastructure provisions across the entire country.

-To get your SuperConnected Cities voucher, you need to apply through an approved supplier.
+To get your Gigabit voucher, you need to apply through an approved supplier.
 Once your application is approved, you will have the funds you need to deploy a true business-class fibre broadband connection that will significantly outperform the one provided with your serviced office.

 Your voucher can also be used towards purchasing top quality networking hardware for your office to further improve stability, resilience and bandwidth optimisation.
 And when your business needs to grow, your broadband can be scaled accordingly, delivering the increased capacity that additional users and services require.